 - Appraisal of a dissertation completed at a university where the nominee was not a faculty member; and

 - Appraisal of a dissertation completed at the same university as the nominee and supervised by a committee that did not include the nominee.

-- Service related to Doctoral student support, supervision or mentoring
+- Service related to graduate student support, supervision or mentoring

-- Other activities or accomplishments relevant to Doctoral student supervision and mentorship.
+- Other activities or accomplishments relevant to graduate student supervision and mentorship.

-- *Please indicate publications and presentations with current or former doctoral student co-authors or co-presenters using the following notations:
+- *Please indicate publications and presentations with current or former graduate student co-authors or co-presenters using the following notations:

 - highlighting the publication/presentation in yellow; and